kingstonrichard/kingstonrichard.uk/input/posts/2019-11-01-ims-discovery-week-8.md

 ---
 Title: IMS Discovery - Week 8
-Lead: The submission window on our tender process closed this week and paperwork is being pulled together for review.
+Lead: The submission window on our tender process is now closed and paperwork is being pulled together for review.
 Tags:
   - Income Management
   - Local Digital Fund